tombonynge/connect4/README.md

 # connect 4

-An exercise from my Full Stack Web Development Course.
+An exercise from my Full Stack Web Development course.